Name: Swati Anand

 Q2.
 What aspects of your course did you enjoy most?

 The entire faculty was most supportive and they provided great insights from the practical world.
 Coursework was balanced and all facilities such as the library, classrooms and lounge were exceptional.
-However, it was our field trip to Paris and Milan that impressed one and all.
+However, it was our field trip to Paris and Milan that impressed most of all.
 We explored the retail and fashion industries while touring both cities, learned from experts and presented our findings in groups.
-There was also an experiential learning session at the very start of the program which stayed with me over the years.
-These 2 aspects also influenced my approach to L&D, as it was evident that most learning comes from what you experience and reflect on, not from what you hear or read.
+There was also an experiential learning session at the very start of the program which has stayed with me over the years.
+These 2 aspects also influenced my approach to learning and development, as it was evident that most learning comes from what you experience and reflect on, not from what you hear or read.

 Q3.
 What is your fondest memory of life at Middlesex?

 We had 18 hour days for 2 years, which included our jobs, classes and coursework.
 There were no weekends per se.
 MBA is an intensive course that tests your limits.
 Strangely, I did not feel any exhaustion at the time, nor recall it today.
 What I do remember is how engaging the experience was and the sense of purpose it provided.
 Interacting with peers from across industry lines revealed just how little we know and how cocooned we are in our own world.
 At the end of the course, you wish there was some way the routine continued.

 Q4.
 What one piece of advice would you give to a prospective student interested in studying at Middlesex?

 Stay clued up and at pace from day one.
 Cherish each moment because you will miss it when it is over.
 Also value the overall learning and don’t focus on small failures, because it is not so much about what you learn in class, but what you can apply practically.
 Someone rightly said that you think the world is waiting for you and all doors will open at the end of the course.
 They do not.
 It is all about what you gain as an individual rather than the degree itself.